amy324/Fake-Payment-Gateway-Microservice/README.md

 The Fake Payment Gateway is designed to demonstrate how card validation works fundamentally without needing to sign up to third-party providers such as PayPal or Stripe to try writing this program yourself.
 It allows users to submit payment information, including name, card number, payment amount, and currency, via HTTP requests.
 The server validates the credit card number using the Luhn algorithm and inserts the payment information into a PostgreSQL database.
 Clients can also retrieve invoice details using the payment ID.

 Please note that this program is solely for demonstration purposes.
 If you plan on trying out this code yourself, it should be for learning purposes only and should never be used to genuinely accept payments.
 In real-life scenarios, integrating with established payment processors like PayPal or Stripe is recommended for secure and reliable payment processing.
+You can also use third parties like Stripe or Paypal for testing and sandbox purposes with dummy data before attempting to implement any genuine payment processing solutions.
+As mentioned above, this program provides insight into payment gateway functionality without requiring integration  or registering with such services.